 What is great about art is that it is everywhere.
 You look somewhere and you see art looking back at you.
 Someone has designed the trains you sit on daily.
 Someone has designed the cup that you drink out of.
 You walk into a store to buy toothpaste and a lot of people pick out a product that looks the most appealing in design or graphics.
 You think to yourself, look at those toothbrushes!
 So many times art dictates functionality and sophistication as well as simplicity.
 It is all a matter of personal appeal.
 You don’t just walk into a store and pick something out; you really look at it and take your time.
 We live our life with and through art; there is no way around it.
 Everything is art.
 Art is life.

-DUMBO BID: What gives a neighborhood creative energy?
-DUMBO?
+What gives DUMBO a creative energy?

-DUMBO BID: Do you have advice for any young or aspiring artists?
+Do you have advice for any young or aspiring artists?